 Emilio Mesa is an active musician in the Dallas / Fort Worth area, pushing creative boundaries and reaching out to his audiences through his organic approach to saxophone and composition.
 Mesa is an alumnus of the prestigious University of North Texas (UNT), where he completed his Bachelor of Music in Jazz Studies, studied with Brad Leali, and performed/recorded with the Two O’Clock Lab Band.
-While leading his "Constructed Reality” project, a genre-defying ensemble that seeks inspiration from the beauty of the world in which we live, co-leading Imposter, an avant-garde voice/sax/guitar trio, and Nothing Machine, an avant-garde saxophone trio, Mesa also performs regularly in other group configurations, where he can be heard playing straight-ahead jazz with influences ranging from Johnny Hodges and Cannonball Adderley to Lee Konitz and Ornette Coleman.
-Mesa’s debut album, documenting about 5 years worth of compositions for “Constructed Reality,” has an anticipated release of spring 2019.
+While leading his "Constructed Reality” project, a genre-defying ensemble that seeks inspiration from the beauty of the world in which we live, co-leading Imposter, an avant-garde voice/sax/guitar trio, and Nothing Machine, an avant-garde saxophone trio, Mesa also performs regularly in other group configurations and settings.
+Mesa’s debut album as a leader, Constructed Reality, was released in 2019 and can be found on all streaming platforms.

 During his time at UNT, Mesa performed in several ensembles, both inside and outside of school.
-While experiencing the standard big band repertoire and various straight-ahead and fusion small groups in school, Mesa has been a part of several outside projects with his colleagues, including The Octopod (avant-garde octet), with whom he can be heard on their recently released debut album, “Monoliths and Sepulchres,” and Ararat (Armenian/metal/jazz fusion).
+While experiencing the standard big band repertoire and various straight-ahead and fusion small groups in school, Mesa has been a part of several outside projects with his colleagues, including The Octopod (avant-garde octet), with whom he can be heard on their recently released debut album, “Monoliths and Sepulchres.”
 Mesa also served as a UNT College of Music Ambassador, where he was able to share his enthusiasm and gratitude for his alma mater by speaking with prospective students and showing them around the college.